You did it! You finished your education (for now), locked down a job, and are headed straight first into adulthood. Exciting (and scary, too)!

 There is an idea that young professionals need to “pay their dues” in the entry-level positions they are placed in, and be willing to work crazy hours to please the “big guys.”
 Please put that idea out of your mind!

 Work life balance is just as important for young professionals as it is for senior professionals.
-Becoming disciplined in maintaining a healthy work life balance will make for a happier career and a well-rounded life.
+Becoming disciplined in setting workplace boundaries for a healthy work life balance will make for a happier career and a well-rounded life.

 4. Young Careers Need Time to Grow